Content-based image retrieval

 Content-based image retrieval, also known as query by image content (QBIC) and content-based visual information retrieval (CBVIR), is the application of computer vision techniques to the image retrieval problem, that is, the problem of searching for digital images in large databases (see this survey for a scientific overview of the CBIR field).
 Content-based image retrieval is opposed to traditional concept-based approaches (see Concept-based image indexing).

 "Content-based" means that the search analyzes the contents of the image rather than the metadata such as keywords, tags, or descriptions associated with the image.
 The term "content" in this context might refer to colors, shapes, textures, or any other information that can be derived from the image itself.
 CBIR is desirable because searches that rely purely on metadata are dependent on annotation quality and completeness.

+Comparison with metadata searching

-Having humans manually annotate images by entering keywords or metadata in a large database can be time-consuming and may not capture the keywords desired to describe the image.
+An image meta search requires humans to have manually annotated images by entering keywords or metadata in a large database, which can be time-consuming and may not capture the keywords desired to describe the image.
 The evaluation of the effectiveness of keyword image search is subjective and has not been well-defined.
 In the same regard, CBIR systems have similar challenges in defining success.
 "Keywords also limit the scope of queries to the set of predetermined criteria." and, "having been set up" are less reliable than using the content itself.